School Breakfast Program (SBP)

 Reimbursement Rates

-Reimbursements are based on meals served to children at the established free, reduced, and paid rate depending on meal type and eligibility of the students served.
+State agencies reimburse School Food Authorities (SFAs) for snacks in accordance with the reimbursement rates prescribed by United States Department of Agriculture (USDA)/Food and Nutrition Service (FNS).
+The reimbursement rates are adjusted annually.
+Reimbursement is based on meals served to children at the established free, reduced, and paid rate depending on the eligibility of the student served.

 Reimbursement Claims